Stable group theory and approximate subgroups: Independence theorem

 By analogy with measures, we will sometimes denote ideals in a variable $x$ by $\mu$, and write $\mu(\phi)=0$ for $\phi \in \mu$, and $\mu(\phi)>0$ for $\phi \notin \mu$.

 The following definition is the defining property of $S1$-rank, \cite{PAC}, relativized to an arbitrary ideal (so within a definable set of finite S1-rank, the definable sets of smaller S1-rank form an S1-ideal.)
+The terms {\em invariant, formula, indiscernible} are understood over some fixed base set $A$.

 \<{defn} \lbl{S1} An invariant ideal $I=I_x$ on $X$ is {\em S1} if for any formula $D(x,y)$ and indiscernible $(a_i: i \in \Nn)$ with $D(x,a_i) \in L_X(\Uu)$, if $D(x,a_{i}) \meet D(x,a_{j}) \in I$ for $i \neq j$, then some $D(x,a_{i}) \in I$. \>{defn}